rkotze/rkotze.github.io/_drafts/2020-07-12-first-vscode-extension.md

 ## How easy is it to unit test my extension?

-The VS code extension is essentially still a JavaScript project and so you can use any testing framework you like.
+The VS Code extension is essentially still a JavaScript project and so you can use any testing framework you like.
 To help with this I've written a post on [unit tests and mocking VS Code API using Jest](/coding/unit-test-mock-vs-code-extension-api-jest).
 It provides **working unit test examples** for mocking the API based off my Git Mob VS Code extension.

 ## Publish your extension